-Learning about animals, research and writing this week with a FREE Animal Report Printable!
+Learning about animals, research and writing this week with our FREE Animal Report printable.

-We are in the midst of studying animals with the 7 year old.
-Last week, I shared how we were learning about animal habitats with Nancy Larson Science.
+We are in the midst of studying endangered animals.
+Last week, I shared how we were learning about tigers.
 This week, we are continuing our study by discussing what animals, in general, eat and how they survive in the wild.

-This animal report printable is a great tool for younger learners.
+The animal report printable below is a great tool for younger learners.
 They can use it to know what kind of questions they should be answering in an animal report.
 It will help them dig deeper in their research.
 Depending on the age, you can have the child answer in complete sentences or just a few lines.
 Older students can use this form as a start to a larger report or use many of these to record basic information about a larger number of animals.
-However you use it, I hope you find it as helpful as we did.